Who Put An End To Donna’s Life In Downpatrick?

 This is a self-guided, walking murder mystery ‘taster trail’, for if you’re short on time or want to try a mini Whodunit Hunt to see if you’ll like them.
 We hope you do!

 - On your clue hunt you’ll discover quite a number of historic spots and beautiful buildings on a trail less than a mile long.
-You’ll see the Grand Opera House, Belfast’s most famous bar and a much older drinking place, the beautiful Presbyterian Assembly Buildings, and much more.
+See the Grand Opera House, Belfast’s most famous bar and a much older drinking place, the beautiful Presbyterian Assembly Buildings, and much more.
 You’ll also learn about some interesting historical characters!

-- The little Whodunit Hunt booklet for this murder mystery is still packed with 18 clues and extra historical information … and we’ve recently added a couple of Super Sleuth clues for you spot as well!
-Note: all of the clues are brand new for this Whodunit Hunt and separate from our main Belfast City trail.
+- The little Whodunit Hunt booklet is still packed with 18 clues and extra historical trivia … and a couple of Super Sleuth clues to spot as well!
+It costs only £3.99!
+Note: all clues are unique to this Whodunit Hunt and separate from our main Belfast City trail.

 To purchase this Whodunit Hunt with credit / debit / Amex card please click here.

-To pay using Paypal click here (or in the menu) to order this, or any other, Whodunit Hunt.
+To pay using Paypal click here to order this trail.

 The starting point is at the Europa Hotel, shown in the map below: